pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 #### fixations.csv
-This file contains fixation events detected in the gaze data stream.
+This file contains fixation and gap events detected in the gaze data stream.
+Gap events are the time periods between two fixations.
+Mostly they correspond to saccads, but they may also be smooth pursiuit movements.
+The corresponding gaze samples that belong to each fixation can be determined from the `gaze.csv` file.

 | Field | Description |